-For treating areas where carpenter ants are moving about in buildings, use oil solutions of 2 percent chlordane or ronnel (Korlan), or 1⁄2 percent dieldrin, or 5 percent DDT, or 1⁄2 percent Diazinon or dichloryos, or 3 percent malathion.
+For treating areas where carpenter ants are moving about in buildings, use water solutions of 2 percent ronnel (Korlan); or 1⁄2 percent Diazinon or 3 percent malathion.
+When using water solutions of insecticide, be sure to test the spray on a small area first, as the spray solution may stain painted surfaces and carpeting.

-If you prefer, use a dust of either 5 percent chlordane, or 1 percent dieldrin, or 5 or 10 percent DDT, or 4 or 5 percent malathion, or $\frac{3}{4}$ or 1 percent retenone, or $\frac{2}{10}$ percent pyrethrum.
+If you prefer, use a dust of either 4 or 5 percent malathion; or 4 or 1 percent rotenone; or 2/10 percent pyrethrum.
 Rotenone dust is especially useful for treating ant runways.